 - Australian & New Zealand Universities – Institutional Repository Contacts

 How to write a literature review

-9. Submitting your thesis
+9. Submit your thesis

 The process of submitting your thesis may include preparing additional tasks and preparation of paperwork (i.e. the Originality Statement).

-10. The examination process
+10. Understand the examination process